SaberAkiyama/SAShapIconPlus/README.md

 2. Expand "Assets" and click ```SA.ShapIcon+.v(version).rmskin```
     - must required the latest version of Rainmeter and Windows 10 or later operating system.
 3. Install SA ShapIcon+ skin installer from Downloads folder.
-4. Inside installer, click "Advanced", unchecked "Backup skins" and click "Install"
+4. Inside the installer, click "Advanced", unchecked "Backup skins" and click "Install"

 <p align="right">(<a href="#top">back to top</a>)</p>